AnishMehta0/error/README.md

-# error
-The Solidity contract you've provided is named "error".
-It appears to be a simple contract that demonstrates the use of different error handling mechanisms such as `require`, `assert`, and `revert`.
-Let's go through each of the functions and their purposes:

-1. **Constructor**: This is the constructor function that runs when the contract is deployed.
-It initializes the `owner` variable with the address of the deployer (creator) of the contract.
+Erros In Solidity
+This Solidity program is a simple program that demonstrates the basic syntax and functionality of the Solidity programming language.
+The purpose of this program is to use various error control Functions.

+Description
+This "error" contract is a Solidity program that implements error handling mechanisms.
+It keeps track of a count variable and restricts access to certain functions based on the caller's identity.
+The contract owner is set during deployment.

+This contract provides three functions: "Require", "Assert", and "Rivert".
+The "Require" function increments the count and ensures that only the contract owner can execute the function by using the "require" statement.
+Similarly, the "Assert" function increments the count and uses the "assert" statement to verify the caller's identity.
+If the conditions are not met in either function, the transaction is reverted.

-2. **Require Function**: The `Require` function increments the `count` variable and then checks whether the sender of the transaction is the owner.
-If the sender is not the owner, it will revert the transaction with the message "You are not the owner".
-The `require` statement is commonly used to validate conditions and prevent further execution if the condition is not met.
+The "Rivert" function increments the count and uses a conditional statement to check if the caller is the owner.
+If it's not, the transaction is reverted with an appropriate error message.
+Additionally, if the count variable exceeds 3, another error message is triggered, and the transaction is reverted.
+These error handling techniques showcase different ways to handle exceptions and enforce access control within the contract.

-3. **Assert Function**: The `Assert` function also increments the `count` variable and uses the `assert` statement to check if the sender is the owner.
-If the condition is not met, the contract execution will halt.
-Unlike `require`, `assert` should be used to check for conditions that should never be false under normal circumstances, as it may lead to wasted gas if used for normal error handling.

-4. **Revert Function**: The `Rivert` function increments the `count` variable and contains multiple conditional checks using an `if-else` structure.
-If the sender is not the owner, it will revert the transaction with the message "Owner is required".
-If the `count` is greater than 3, it will revert the transaction with the message "Count is bigger than 3".
-This function shows how you can use `revert` statements to provide more specific error messages based on different conditions.

-Keep in mind that error handling in Solidity is crucial for writing secure smart contracts, as it helps prevent unexpected behavior and vulnerabilities.
-It's also important to manage gas consumption effectively when using these error handling mechanisms, as using excessive gas can lead to transaction failures or high fees.
+Getting Started
+Executing program
+To run this program, you can use Remix, an online Solidity IDE.
+To get started, go to the Remix website at https://remix.ethereum.org/.

+Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
+Save the file with a .sol extension (e.g., .sol).
+Copy and paste the code of this file --> FileLink

+To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
+Make sure the "Compiler" option is set to "0.8.4" (or another compatible version), and then click on the "Compile .sol" button.

+Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
+Select the "" contract from the dropdown menu, and then click on the "Deploy" button.

+Once the contract is deployed, you can interact with it by calling the various functions.